dhruva-kale/dhruva-kale/README.md

 - Programming languages: Python, C, HTML.
 - Platforms: Raspberry Pi, Arduino, NodeMCU.

-🔍**Research Internship:**
+🧪**Research Internship:**
 I presently serve as a Research Intern at the Defence Research and Development Organisation (DRDO).
 My work revolves around advancing Additive Manufacturing through the fabrication and characterization of continuous fiber composite laminates.
 This role involves precise operation and optimization of a 3-axis layup machine to enhance matrix-fiber ratios.

 🏎️**SAEINDIA Contributions:**
-As an active member of SAEINDIA, I play a pivotal role in the development of the BAJA All-Terrain Vehicle (ATV).
+As an active member of SAEINDIA, I play a pivotal role in the development of the BAJA All-Terrain Vehicle (ATV) as a Captain and Racer.
 Responsibilities include spearheading the integration of an Electronics Continuously Variable Transmission into the powertrain.
 Additionally, I mentor junior members, fostering a collaborative and knowledge-sharing environment.

 🏆**Diverse Experience:**
 - Windmill Design at CAD & CART, contributing to a more efficient and compact drivetrain with an Electronics Continuously Variable Transmission.